Cooke and Wheatstone telegraph

 The Cooke and Wheatstone telegraph was an early electrical telegraph system dating from the 1830s invented by English inventor William Fothergill Cooke and English scientist Charles Wheatstone.
 It was a form of needle telegraph, and the first telegraph system to be put into commercial service.
-The receiver consisted of a number of needles which could be moved by electromagnetic coils to point to letters on a board.
+The receiver consisted of a number of needles that could be moved by electromagnetic coils to point to letters on a board.
 This feature was liked by early users who were unwilling to learn codes, and employers who did not want to invest in staff training.

-In later systems the letter board was dispensed with, and the code was read directly from the movement of the needles.
-This came about because the number of needles was reduced, leading to more complex codes.
+In later systems, the letter board was dispensed with, and the code was read directly from the movement of the needles.
+This occurred because the number of needles was reduced, leading to more complex codes.
 The change was motivated by the economic need to reduce the number of telegraph wires used, which was related to the number of needles.
 The change became more urgent as the insulation of some of the early installations deteriorated, causing some of the original wires to be unusable.
 Cooke and Wheatstone's most successful system was eventually a one-needle system that continued in service into the 1930s.

 Cooke and Wheatstone's telegraph played a part in the apprehension of the murderer John Tawell.
 Once it was known that Tawell had boarded a train to London, the telegraph was used to signal ahead to the terminus at Paddington and have him arrested there.
-The novelty of this use of the telegraph in crime-fighting generated a great deal of publicity and led to increased acceptance and use of the telegraph by the public.
+The novelty of this use of the telegraph in crime-fighting generated a great deal of publicity and led to increased public acceptance and use of the telegraph.

 Inventors

 The telegraph arose from a collaboration between William Fothergill Cooke and Charles Wheatstone, best known to schoolchildren from the eponymous Wheatstone bridge.
-This was not a happy collaboration due to the differing objectives of the two men.
+Their collaboration was not a happy one because their objectives differed.
 Cooke was an inventor and entrepreneur who wished to patent and commercially exploit his inventions.
-Wheatstone, on the other hand, was an academic with no interest in commercial ventures.
-He intended to publish his results and allow others to freely make use of them.
+Wheatstone, on the other hand, was an academic with no interest in commercial ventures, and he intended to publish his results and allow others to freely make use of them.
 This difference in outlook eventually led to a bitter dispute between the two men over claims to priority for the invention.
 Their differences were taken to arbitration with Marc Isambard Brunel acting for Cooke and John Frederic Daniell acting for Wheatstone.
 Cooke eventually bought out Wheatstone's interest in exchange for royalties.

 Cooke had had some ideas for building a telegraph prior to his partnership with Wheatstone and had consulted scientist Michael Faraday for expert advice.
 In 1836, Cooke built both an experimental electrometer system and a mechanical telegraph involving a clockwork mechanism with an electromagnetic detent.
 However, much of the scientific knowledge for the model actually put into practice came from Wheatstone.
 Cooke's earlier ideas were largely abandoned.